haworku/HiOS/README.md

 });
 ```

-Handle special cross slice cases in reducers, such as those where additional data is passed beyond previous state and action
+Handle special cross-slice cases in reducers, such as those where additional data is passed beyond previous state and action
 ```javascript
 function crossSliceReducer(state, action) {
     switch(action.type) {